galaxar-ai/js-packages/libs/app/README.md

 -   Every feature is an injected dependency.
 -   A feature can register a service (recommended) or extend the app prototype.
 -   Features are loaded on different stages from CONF -> INIT -> SERVICE -> PLUGIN -> FINAL.
 They are also loaded according to their dependency relation in the same stage.
+-   Features include built-in features and all custom features under the app's features directory (configurable in app options through the constructor of App or startWorker argument)
 -   Configuration is environment awareness, the default one is `<configName>.default.json`.
 If the app is run under `NODE_ENV=development`, the `<configName>.development.json` if exist will override the default one.
 -   Configuration can also be overridden by CONF level features.